einar-hjortdal/peony/README.md

                                  └────────────┘

 ```

-peony is meant to work behind a web server set up as reverse proxy.

 peony uses a cloud architecture.
 It can run on several backend servers sharing a connection to the database
 servers.
 BLOBs are uploaded from the Admin frontend (such as images and documents) are stored on a central